128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-weak        Do not request or check any server certificates. mild        Ignore invalid or missing certificates but check for hostname moderate    Terminate on invalid certificate but ignore missing certificates. strong      Terminate on invalid and missing certificates.
+- weak:        Do not request or check any server certificates.
+- mild:        Ignore invalid or missing certificates but check for hostname
+- moderate:    Terminate on invalid certificate but ignore missing certificates.
+- strong:      Terminate on invalid and missing certificates.

 ## `configure authority ldap-server distinguished-name`